South Wales

 Residence:

-At the start of the programme candidates must have Home Fee Status and be eligible for employment by the NHS
+At the start of the programme you must have Home Fee Status and be eligible for employment by the NHS.

 Application:

-Everyone invited to interview will be asked to sit a written test in addition to the interview
+Everyone invited to interview must also sit a written test.

 Disability: